Melon sorbet: a delicious eye-catcher

 - 1 pinch of salt

-optional for the filling: ingredients e.g. for Pineapple ice cream or Frozen yoghurt
+optional for the filling: ingredients e.g. for Pineapple ice cream, Frozen yoghurt or vegan frozen yogurt

 - Scrape out the core with a tablespoon and place in a sieve.
 Place a bowl underneath.